junqi-xie-learning/CS2602-Assignments/README.md

 This repository contains the assignments handed out in Online Judge, CS221 (2020 Fall) with my solutions.
 I downloaded the problems as a reference, but I do not claim the copyright of these problems.

 The problems are listed in [SJTU Online Judge](https://acm.sjtu.edu.cn/OnlineJudge/), and have all been accepted.
+Note: If some of the solutions get Time Limit Exceeded, please use `cstdio` to input / output instead of `iostream`.

 If you found any mistakes in the solutions, please create an issue or contact me through email.